 - ½ cup sugar

-- 1 can sliced pineapples and juice cut slices into half circles
+- 1 can sliced pineapple rings cut slices into half circles and reserve juice

 - 10 ounce jar of maraschino cherries

 - ¾ cup brown sugar

-- Preheat oven to 350 degrees.
-Add butter from topping ingredients into bundt pan and place in oven to melt for a couple of minutes.
+Preheat oven to 350 degrees.
+Add butter from topping ingredients into bundt pan and place in oven to melt for about two minutes.

 Carefully remove pan of melted butter from oven and mix in brown sugar to create the topping.
 Arrange pineapple slices and cherries in pan as shown.
 Carefully pour cake batter over top.